intel-unesp-mcp/infieri2019-session2/README.md

-In the first part of Session 2 we set focus on multi-threaded programming, or task parallelism, using the Intel Open Multi-Processing (OpenMP) and Intel Cilk Plus parallel libraries.
-While POSIX threads[^1]
-- also known as Pthreads - can be used to implement parallelism in shared memory multiprocessor architectures, this programming interface does not contain HPC-specific features such as workload balancing, processor affinity, reducers, etc. Computationally intensive algorithms in general perform better when implemented using one of the specialized standards for building thread-parallel applications, such as OpenMP or Cilk Plus.
-Moreover, OpenMP and Cilk Plus are a good way of introducing parallelism in existing sequential programs, providing the programmer with a mostly declarative style of programming where all the parallelization is handled at the compiler level.
+In the first part of Session 2 we set focus on multi-threaded programming, or task parallelism, using the Intel Open Multi-Processing (OpenMP).
+While POSIX threads[^1] - also known as Pthreads - can be used to implement parallelism in shared memory multiprocessor architectures, this programming interface does not contain HPC-specific features such as workload balancing, processor affinity, reducers, etc. Computationally intensive algorithms in general perform better when implemented using one of the specialized standards for building thread-parallel applications such as OpenMP.
+Moreover, OpenMP provides a simple way of introducing parallelism in existing sequential programs, providing the programmer with a mostly declarative style of programming where all the parallelization is handled at the compiler level.

 ### 1.2 Overview of OpenMP